deepak-chaurasiyaa/lybrate_clone/README.md

 ### TOOLS AND TECHNOLOGY USED >

+- HTML
+- css
+- javascript
+- js dom manipulation
-HTML, css, javascript , js dom manipulation, font Awesom icons
+- font Awesom icons

 #### WEBSITE CONTENT CLONED>

-here the home, bookApointment, consultOnline, goodCart, login/signup, healthfeed and doctors sections are the part we have majorly focused to clone(create)
+> here the home, bookApointment, consultOnline, goodCart, login/signup, healthfeed and doctors sections are the part we have majorly focused to clone(create)

 ### Home Page